 - Test pay per click advertising, social media, and branded content marketing

 - Test direct mail and “traditional” forms of advertising

-Take these steps while you’re SEO efforts are going strong. (note: if your SEO efforts are nonexistent, call me).
+Take these steps while your SEO efforts are going strong. (note: if your SEO efforts are nonexistent, call me).
 It’s too late to diversify after the shit hits the fan.